GCP Cloud Run Deployment Example

 Customize

-and replace placeholders with your actual GCP Project ID and desired region.
-Examplerewardkit.yaml
+rewardkit.yaml: Openrewardkit.yamland replace placeholders with your actual GCP Project ID and desired region.
+Examplerewardkit.yaml:

-file, you must provide all necessary GCP parameters (like --gcp-project YOUR_PROJECT_ID
+rewardkit.yaml file, you must provide all necessary GCP parameters (like --gcp-project YOUR_PROJECT_ID, --gcp-region YOUR_REGION) directly in the reward-kit deploy command.

 Deployment Command

-It’s recommended to run the deployment command from the directory containing the reward function script (dummy_rewards.py
+It’s recommended to run the deployment command from the directory containing the reward function script (dummy_rewards.py) and your rewardkit.yaml (if used), for example, from examples/gcp_cloud_run_deployment_example/.

 - Ensure your virtual environment is active: